JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 ## Troubleshooting

 ### Serial Logs
-TBD
+Review the serial logs for the Azure virtual machine.
+Login to the Azure portal, open "Virtual Machines", then locate your instance...click it.
+Hit Serial Console.
+Then review the serial logs for errors.

 ### Onboard Logs
 Depending on where onboard fails, you can attempt SSH login and try to troubleshoot further.
 Inspect the /config/cloud directory for correct runtime init YAML files.
-Inspec the /var/log/cloud location for error logs.
+Inspect the /var/log/cloud location for error logs.

 ### F5 Automation Toolchain Components
 F5 BIG-IP Runtime Init uses the F5 Automation Toolchain for configuration of BIG-IP instances.
 Any errors thrown from these components will be surfaced in the bigIpRuntimeInit.log (or a custom log location as specified below).